ollieparsley/twitter-api-metrics/README.md

 # Twitter API Metrics

+## This repo is archived snd no longer maintained

 Monitor your Twitter API usage using app auth and outputting to prometheus.
 This is done by calling the Twitter API on a regular interval and updating the prometheus metrics.
 The Twitter API endpoint `application/rate_limit_status`.
 A metric key is created for following:

 - Rate limit for each Twitter API endpoint for your app